-THE GRAND COURT RULES 1995
+THE GRAND COURT RULES 1995 (REVISED EDITION)

-EXPLANATORY MEMORANDUM
+EXPLANATORY MEMORANDUM (2009 REVISION)

-1 Introduction
+1. Introduction

-- 1.1 The purpose of this Memorandum is to draw to the attention of legal practitioners and court staff the key features of the Grand Court Rules 1995 ("the Rules") which originally came into force on the 1st June, 1995 and were published in revised form on 8th September, 2003. - 1.2 The Grand Court (Civil Procedure) Rules 1976 and the Rules of Supreme Court 1965 ceased to apply to any proceeding commenced in the Grand Court on or after the 1st June, 1995 and ceased to apply in respect of any step taken or required to be taken after that date in every proceeding which was pending on that date. - 1.3 The Rules follow the layout of the Rules of the Supreme Court and are designed so that the notes contained in the Supreme Court Practice 1999 can be used as an aid to the interpretation and application of these Rules where they are the same or similar to the Rules of Supreme Court, as they existed prior to the enactment of the Civil Procedure Rules 1998. - 1.4 This Memorandum is not intended to be a comprehensive guide.
+- 1.1 The purpose of this Memorandum was to draw to the attention of legal practitioners and court staff the key features of the Grand Court Rules 1995 ("the Rules") which originally came into force on the 1st June, 1995 and were published in revised form on 30th June, 2003. - 1.2 The purpose of the 2009 Revision of the Memorandum is to draw attention to important changes in the way in which the Court's civil caseload is organized, with effect from 1st November 2009.
+The overall purpose and effect of the Grand Court (Amendment) Rules 2009 is to divide the Court's business amongst separate divisions, namely the Civil Division, the Family Division, the Admiralty Division, the Financial Services Division and the Criminal Division. - 1.3 The Grand Court (Civil Procedure) Rules 1976 and the Rules of the Supreme Court 1965 ceased to apply to any proceeding commenced in the Grand Court on or after the 1st June, 1995 and ceased to apply in respect of any step taken or required to be taken after that date in every proceeding which was pending on that date. - 1.4 The Rules follow the layout of the Rules of the Supreme Court and are designed so that the notes contained in the Supreme Court Practice 1999 can be used as an aid to the interpretation and application of these Rules where they are the same or similar to the Rules of Supreme Court, as they existed prior to the enactment of the Civil Procedure Rules 1998. - 1.5 This Memorandum is not intended to be a comprehensive guide.
 Nor is it to be regarded as a substitute for the Rules.